MariadlRosa-1224/isles-of-vielora/pages/GM.md

 -
 - ## Payment
 	- Based on what they did in the roleplay and how many roleplays they made, they will receive their payment.

-	  ### After a session
+	- **After a session**
 		- **Starting points:** Every gm session or encounter over 2 turns, regardless of length or void is worth 25 points per player in the session

 		  **word points:** every word written by the gm in the session is worth 2 points.

 		  **Event points** If a gm creates an event themselves, when approved depending of the size of it they can get between 200 and 2000 points + the starting and word count
+-